 The South Carolina State Library provides dog therapy literacy sessions to libraries, schools, hospitals, and other organizations to promote reading, literacy, and the services and programs of the South Carolina State Library.
-Ellen Dunn, Public Information Coordinator, along with Katie, her Australian Shepherd, coordinates the project.
+Ellen Dunn, Communications Director, along with Katie, her Australian Shepherd, coordinates the project.

 How is Katie certified?